abousse/jrm_lite/README.md

 This is JRM_lite, a light version of Joint Reconstruction/Motion (JRM) toolbox developed for [1], [2] and to some extend [3].
 This code can be used for basic simulations.

-There is no useguide for now so users should utilise the 2 example scripts and dig in the source code.
+There is no userguide for now so users should utilise the 2 example scripts and dig in the source code.

 scriptTest.m is a basic example of motion estimation/compensation from gated PET/CT, where the phantom is translated across the 3 gates, and corresponds to [1].